mrtazz/mrtazz.github.com/about.md

 breakfast, play basketball or watch TV shows.
 I also consume coffee and rap music in moderate to high volumes every day.

+I write about a lot of things on this blog, but it doesn't and has never represented the opinion of any of my employers.

 <div style="text-align:center" >
 <img src="/images/bball.jpg" />
 <p>